2026 MLS SuperDraft

-The 2026 MLS SuperDraft will be the 26th edition of the MLS SuperDraft, a sports draft to select amateur, usually collegiate, soccer players that are not affiliated with an MLS club, or college soccer players that had their homegrown player rights relinquished by their parent MLS club.
-The draft will be held on December 18, 2025, marking the fourth year in a row that the draft was held in December.
+The 2026 MLS SuperDraft was the 26th edition of the MLS SuperDraft, a sports draft to select amateur, usually collegiate, soccer players that are not affiliated with an MLS club, or college soccer players that had their homegrown player rights relinquished by their parent MLS club.
+The draft was held on December 18, 2025, marking the fourth year in a row that the draft was held in December.
 Despite the draft being held in 2025, the draft retained the 2026 branding.

 Format

 Historically, the MLS SuperDraft has closely resembled that of the NFL draft: